tludlow/Stock-Management-Backend/README.md

 * `access/query.py` - Provides access to the API via Python (see API documentation for usage).
 * `access/importer.py` - Allows for the importing of data to the database.

+## Testing
+Tests can be run by performing the command: `python manage.py test`.
+Tests are written within the ./api/tests.py file.